mmeoak240/project-4/README.md

 ## Getting started

 Download repository
-run `bash'bundle install'` and `bash'npm install --prefix client'` next run `bash'rails s'` to get your server up and running lastly run `bash'run npm start --prefix client'` to open up the application in your browser
+run `bundle install` and `npm install --prefix client` next run `rails s` to get your server up and running lastly run `run npm start --prefix client` to open up the application in your browser

 ## Features